 Even if you have been educated in the medium of English you must meet our English Language requirements.
 These are located at www.abdn.ac.uk/study/international/english-requirements.php.
 This programme requires that you meet the 'Postgraduate Higher' level of English proficiency.
 If you are in doubt about your proficiency in English, contact the British Council office or its equivalent in your country.
 If your first language is not English, it is important that your proficiency in English is good in order for you to study successfully at the University of Aberdeen .
 Without this ability you will find great difficulty in understanding lectures, producing written work and sitting examinations.

-PLEASE NOTE: International students should be aware that the international field trip will be to the United States, so they will need to check their visa status in advance of their arrival in Aberdeen and, if it is required, apply for a U.S. visa.
+INTERNATIONAL STUDENTS PLEASE NOTE: the international field trip will be to the United States, so you will need to check your visa status in advance of your arrival in Aberdeen and, if it is required, apply for a U.S. visa.

 A list of funding opportunties is also maintained on the College of Physical Sciences Funding Page.